afyazici/ansible-ftp-minio/README.md

 ### Configuration

-- Modify the variables in main.yml to customize service configurations such as FTP user credentials, Minio access keys, bucket names, etc.
+- Modify the variables to customize service configurations such as FTP user credentials, Minio access keys, bucket names, etc.
+- You can make all the changes you make in the defaults directory.
+The project does not need mandatory changes to work.
 - Optionally, you may need to adjust some values in the vm-template.xml.j2 file.
 These values may vary from system to system.

 ### Default Minio User Credentials

-- Username: `forme1`
+- Username: `formen`
-- Password: `deneme123456`
+- Password: `xyz123456`

 ### Notes